Having more fun than a human being should be allowed to have.

 A rewrite of the prenup.

-And Snerdley has since this whole thing broke, he has not understood it.
+And Snerdley has, since this whole thing broke, he has not understood it.

-He doesn't understand why but he's surprised.
+He doesn't understand why everybody's surprised.

 What do you have here?